wduquette/advent/README.md

 Also, see docs/journal.txt.

+* Read up on the Iterator traits, and improve the components that support .iter().
 * The Game
   * Add puzzle to make water flow in the stream.
   * Extend the world.